-X Step Install the prerequisites before starting the installation.
+☒ Step Install the prerequisites before starting the installation.
 See System requirements and Use Citrix scripts to install the Windows roles and features prerequisites .
 Select the machines on which you want to install each Session Recording component.
-Ensure that each computer meets the hardware and software requirements for the component or components to be installed on it.
+Make sure that each machine meets the hardware and software requirements for the component or components to be installed on it.
 Use your Citrix account credentials to access the Citrix Virtual Apps and DesktopsTM download page and download the product file.
 Unzip the file.

-To use the TLS protocol for communication between the Session Recording components, install the correct certificates in your environment.
+X Step To use the TLS protocol for communication between the Session Recording components, install the correct certificates in your environment.
 Install any hotfixes required for the Session Recording components.
 The hotfixes are available from the Citrix Support .
 Configure Director to create and activate the Session Recording policies.
-For more information, see Configure Director to use the Session Recording Server .
+For more information, see Configure Director to use the Session Recording server .

 - We recommend that you divide the published applications into separate Delivery Groups based on your recording policies.
 Session sharing for published applications can conflict with the active policy if the applications are in the same Delivery Group.
 Session Recording matches the active policy with the first published application that a user opens.
-Starting with the 7.18 release, you can use the dynamic session recording feature to start or stop recording sessions at any time during the sessions.
-This feature can help to mitigate the conflict issue with the active policy.
-For more information, see [Dynamic session recording](#). - If you are planning to use Machine Creation ServicesTM (MCS) or Provisioning Services, prepare a unique QMId.
-Failure to comply can cause recording data losses. - SQL Server requires that TCP/IP is enabled, the SQL Server Browser service is running, and

-Windows Authentication is used.

-- To use HTTPS, configure server certificates for TLS/HTTPS. - Ensure that users under Local Users and Groups > Groups > Users have write permission to the C:\windows\Temp folder.
+Starting with version 7.18, you can use the dynamic session recording feature to start or stop recording sessions at any time during the sessions.
+For more information, see [Dynamic session recording](#). - If you plan to use Machine Creation ServicesTM (MCS) or Citrix Provisioning, prepare a unique QMIId.
+Failure to comply can cause recording data losses. - SQL Server requires that you enable TCP/IP, the SQL Server Browser service is running, and Windows Authentication is used. - To use HTTPS, configure server certificates for TLS/HTTPS. - Make sure that users under Local Users and Groups > Groups > Users have write permission to the C:\windows\Temp folder.